-Cold calls are unscheduled calls made by sales representatives to a person or business in order to sell a product or service to them.
+Cold calling is a process where unscheduled calls are made by sales representatives to a person or business in order to sell a product or service to them.
 The person or business at the receiving end is generally contacted unexpectedly for the very first time.

 Whether it is B2C or B2B, we all dread cold calls.
 You are in the middle of a presentation to your teammates about the new launch and you receive a cold call urging to engage you for a couple of minutes.
 It would not only ruin your flow but also the pitch that the calling salesperson had prepared.
 This is what generally happens in a cold calling.

 Is Cold Calling Effective – Does Cold Calling still work?